dukelec/cdbus/Readme.md

 ### Arbitration Mode (CDBUS-A)

 * It introduces an arbitration mechanism that automatically avoids conflicts like the CAN bus.
-* Support dual baud rate, provide high speed communication, maximum rate ≥ 10 Mbps.
+* Support dual baud rate, provide high speed communication, the baud rate in the data phase is up to: `sys_freq` ÷ 3.
 * Supports unicast, multicast and broadcast.
 * Max payload data size is 253 byte (you can increase it to 255 byte, but not recommended).
 * Hardware packing, unpacking, verification and filtering, save your time and CPU usage.